lolcommits/lolcommits-lolsrv/README.md

 you've already captured.
 This sync is then performed after each commit, only uploading images that have not already been synced.

-You configure the plugin setting the base url of the remote server.
-This server must respond to the following requests.
+You configure the plugin by setting the base url of the remote server.
+To sync lolcommits the server must respond to these requests.

 **POST /uplol**

-The following params are submitted as `multipart/form-data`.
+These params are submitted as `multipart/form-data`.

 * `lol`  - captured lolcommit image file
 * `url`  - remote repository URL (with commit SHA appended)